dappforce/subsocial-docs/docs/basics/lightpaper/architecture/Upgradability.md

 ---

 Substrate allows blockchains to be seamlessly upgraded without hardforks.
-We have already witnessed forkless upgrades in Polkadot and Kusama.
+We have already witnessed numerous forkless upgrades on Polkadot.
 The same on-chain governance and upgrade mechanisms are available to all Substrate-based blockchains.

 This approach to blockchain technology is perfect for Subsocial.
 We believe that it isn’t possible